 - The Executive Mini MBA Accelerator

-- The Advanced Management Programme Accelerator
+- The Advanced Management and Leadership Programme

 Training sessions developed from the ground up to align with the specific needs and challenges of your organisation.
 At INPD we pride ourselves on offering bespoke, in house training alongside our pre-packaged courses.
 We believe that tailored content delivers the biggest benefits.